Why Does My Baby Want to Stay Latched On All Night? Causes & Solutions

 Why Does My Baby Want to Breastfeed All Night?

-• Babies often fall asleep while breastfeeding because sucking calms them.
+Babies often fall asleep while breastfeeding because sucking calms them.
 When they are young, this is usual and really isn't an issue.
 If they do nod off before finishing the feed, try tickling their feet to keep them awake.
-One can also observe signs of fullness, such as a relaxed posture, open hands, soft breasts, and swallowing with audible sounds.
+You can also observe signs of fullness, such as a relaxed posture, open hands, soft breasts, and audible swallowing sounds.
+For added support during these long nighttime sessions, a breastfeeding pillow can help take the strain off your back and arms, making it easier to stay comfortable while your baby nurses.

 Breastfed all night.